RiskoZoSlovenska/configer/README.md

 configer understands a set of keywords which dictate how user configurations are merged.
 Keywords are meant to be injected into the config loader environment by the library using configer.
 The only guarantees about values produced by keywords are that they are truthy and not primitive.
 Programs using configer should treat them as black boxes.

-Keyword cannot be nested in any way.
+Keywords cannot be nested in any way.
+That is, they cannot be passed to `SET` or be returned from `UPDATE`.

 #### `NIL`